-- The event organizer supports the local community financially or in-kind in the location where it is based or in the location where the majority of its events occur in areas of need identified by the local community.
+- The event organizer supports the local community financially or in-kind in the event destination in areas of need identified by the local community.
 Examples of support include contributions to projects led by local partners relating to the local environment, culture, education, training, health, or sanitation. - The level and nature of contributions made to schemes in the local community are recorded. - The event organizer monitors the local cultural climate and takes it into consideration when planning the event program to avoid culturally insensitive events or performances.